williambhs/vault/CS/Competitive Programming/CP Daily/30 - Easy - CJ - Running Sum of 1D array.md

 -----
 Just doing some prefix sum practice.
 This problem literally just asks you to make a prefix sum array.
-So.
-Yeah.
-I did that.

 <h1> Solution </h1>
 ```java